microsoft/startups/README.md

 - [Architect storage infrastructure](https://docs.microsoft.com/en-us/learn/paths/architect-storage-infrastructure/)

 - [Manage security](https://docs.microsoft.com/en-us/users/robertstandefer-8146/collections/wpmzto4or14yk)

-## Azure services
-Azure has a broad range of services that cover many different scenarios.
-The curated [list of services](azure-services.md) identifies a subset of the services that are particularly relevant to startups.

 ## Migrating from AWS?
 Here is a comparison of the services on AWS and Azure. https://docs.microsoft.com/en-us/azure/architecture/aws-professional/services